opengeospatial/bblock-template/TESTING.md

 # Testing

-Building Blocks have powerful testing capabilities.
+Building Blocks have powerful automated testing capabilities using the built-in github actions.

+These can be supplemented with additional custom validation and transformation processes as required.

 ## Examples

-Examples defined in the _examples.yaml_ (inline or by file reference) get validated and included in generated documentation.
+Examples defined in the ```examples.yaml``` (inline or by file reference) get validated and included in generated documentation.

-Test cases defines in the _tests/_ subdirectory of each building block get validated.
+Test cases defines in the ```tests/``` subdirectory of each building block get validated.

-In each case, the _/build/tests/_ directory contains a set of validation outputs.
+In each case, the ```/build/tests/``` directory contains a set of validation outputs.

 Validation includes the following steps: